 © 2019 Robert Fairhead

 N.B.
-You might like to read a travel writing piece on my Three Visits to Dahab, Egypt between 1991 and 1995 (Tall And True, July 2018).
+You might like to read a travel piece on Tall And True about my Three Visits to Dahab, Egypt between 1991 and 1995.

 A middle-aged dad and dog owner, Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads podcast, featuring his short stories, blog posts and other writing from Tall And True.